ishaaq34/chipseq-tutorial-readthedocs/docs/12_frip_quality_metrics.md

 FRiP thus provides a rapid, quantitative metric for immunoprecipitation efficiency—high FRiP indicates successful enrichment, while low FRiP flags potential technical problems before investing effort in downstream analysis.

 ---

-## 1. What is FRiP?

-FRiP measures how much of your ChIP signal is concentrated in called peaks.
-It's a key ENCODE quality metric.

 ### Calculating FRiP

 **Formula:** FRiP = (Reads in peaks) / (Total mapped reads)